-My his in the installation, assembly & repair industry for ready-to-assemble products all started by accident.
+My history in the assembly industry all started by accident.

-One day, like most other days, things were not all that busy, I received a phone call from a coworker, asking me how things were going at the shop.
-I said, “Not so good”… and he replied, “Good”!
-Perplexed by his response, I remember asking… “What does that mean”?
+One day, like most other days, things were not all that busy in my shop.
+I received a phone call from previous coworker asking me how things were going at my sign shop.
+I said, “Not so good”… he replied, “Good”!
+Perplexed by his response I remember asking… “What does that mean”?
 He went on to tell me there was some assembly work where he needed a helper.
-So long story short, the next day, I closed the shop and went to do some assembly work.
+So long story short, the next day, I closed the shop and went with him.

-Today, I have experience on both sides of the proverbial fence as a corporate manager and a lifelong technician.
-You see, I always have been and always will be a technician first.
+Today, I have experience on both sides of the proverbial fence as a corporate manager; but you see, I always have been and always will be a technician first.